kaylah/Tips/switch-to-object-literal.md

   //petType dog
 ```

+You simply need to tack on the parens at the end `()`, to invoke the method.
+Here I opted to wrap the `OR` statement in parens and add the invoking parens at the end, but you could also do: `pets[pet]() || pets['default']()`.

-Granted your `function` logic will most likely be more complex than this simple example, but the structure is the same.
+Of course, in the real-world, your `function` logic will most likely be more complex than this simple example, but the structure is the same.

 ## Wrap Up